History of syphilis

 The first recorded outbreak of syphilis in Europe occurred in 1494/1495 in Naples, Italy, during a French invasion.
 Because it was spread geographically by French troops returning from that campaign, the disease was known as "French disease", and it was not until 1530 that the term "syphilis" was first applied by the Italian physician and poet Girolamo Fracastoro.
 The causative organism, Treponema pallidum, was first identified by Fritz Schaudinn and Erich Hoffmann in 1905 at the Charité Clinic in Berlin.
 The first effective treatment, Salvarsan, was developed in 1910 by Sahachiro Hata in the laboratory of Paul Ehrlich.
 It was followed by the introduction of penicillin in 1943.

-Many well-known figures, including Scott Joplin, Franz Schubert, Friedrich Nietzsche, Al Capone, and Édouard Manet are believed to have contracted the disease.
+Many well-known figures, including Scott Joplin, Franz Schubert, Al Capone, and Édouard Manet are believed to have contracted the disease.

 Origin

 The history of syphilis has been well studied, but the exact origin of the disease was the source of debate until archaeological and genetic evidence showed conclusively it originated in the Americas.
 There were two primary hypotheses: one, first proposed in the 1950s, was that syphilis was carried to Europe from the Americas by the crew(s) of Christopher Columbus as a byproduct of the Columbian exchange.
 The other hypothesis, first proposed in the 1930s, was that syphilis previously existed in Europe but went unrecognized.
 In 2020 there was a skeletal discovery in the Yucatán Peninsula dating over 9,900 years ago of a 30-year-old woman who had Treponema periostitis, an inflammation of the periosteum (the membrane surrounding the bones) that can be caused by the bacteria that causes syphilis.
 Phylogenetic analyses in 2008 and 2024 showed syphilis originated in the Americas around 9000 years ago, adding to a preponderance of archaeological evidence showing the disease existed in the Americas prior to the arrival of Europeans, and the historical evidence documenting the arrival of syphilis in Europe coinciding directly with the arrival of the crew(s) of Columbus.